bbbradsmith/hatariB/DEVELOP.md

 * **hatari/src/cart.c**
   * Use core's file system to load cartridge ROM.
 * **hatari/src/change.c**
-  * New reset cases for added configuration changes (EmuTOS, low resolution doubling).
+  * New reset cases for added configuration changes (EmuTOS, resolution doubling).
   * NVRAM is no longer accessed unless using TT or Falcon machines, so it has a new reset case here.
   * Disable alert dialog for reset due to changes.
 * **hatari/src/configuration.c**